 - Attend the annual team manager's meeting to learn managerial procedures relating to the position. - Hold a meeting at the beginning of the year right after teams are selected to cover an estimated budget, possible number of games, possible number of tournaments, possible home tournament, coaching philosophy, and review USA Hockey's Zero Tolerance Policy and Consent to Treat Form (parents must sign these releases at this meeting) - Produce a team roster for each player and coach with player names, numbers, parent's first names and phone numbers. - Keep all team related information on file.
-(Roster, Consent to Treat forms, etc.) - Responsible for all correspondence with parents in order to keep them informed of team events (practices, games, tournaments, hotels, etc.) - Responsible for updating team page on the DYHA website. - Handling the team's registration, with the help of the Registrar to USA Hockey. - Tournament Coordinator for any DYHA home tournaments. - Work with coach in identifying season tournaments and be responsible for all registration needs for chosen tournaments.
-Including sending in fees, block hotel rooms for team, all communication with that tournament coordinator. - Coordinate with the coach which leagues the team will play in (Dane County

-Region 4, Midwest League) and be responsible for maintaining the schedule for those games (friendship games & scrimmages included) as well as reporting scores on the Dane County website. - In the event of absence at a practice or game, prior coordination with a parent to handle taking practice attendance, notification of any changes, etc. - Jersey distribution. - Help coordinate photo day for team. - Money collection and hand off to Treasurer (includes scheduled fee payments, tournaments, etc.) - Notify the parents that their fees need to be paid as follows: 1/3 fees are to be paid by October 1st
+(Roster, Consent to Treat forms, etc.) - Responsible for all correspondence with parents in order to keep them informed of team events (practices, games, tournaments, hotels, etc.) - Responsible for updating team page on the DYHA website. - Handling the team's registration, with the help of the Registrar to USA Hockey. - Work with Tournament Coordinator for any DYHA home tournaments. - Work with coach in identifying season tournaments and be responsible for all registration needs for chosen tournaments.
+Including sending in fees, block hotel rooms for team, all communication with that tournament coordinator. - Coordinate with the coach which opponents will be played and be responsible for maintaining the schedule for those games (friendship games, scrimmages and tournaments included) as well as reporting scores on the team's Team Snap webpage. - In the event of absence at a practice or game, prior coordination with a parent to handle taking practice attendance, notification of any changes, etc. - Jersey distribution. - Help coordinate photo day for team. - All apparel (jersey, warm ups, and socks) orders are paid in full when placing orders.
+Team fees including tournaments and misc. fees will be calculated into a team budget and included in TT fees.